Importance of Social Media Insights

 You are probably an expert at the key areas of your business but maybe there are some things that you put to one side as you have no interest or no time to tackle them… This is where a Red Desk Virtual comes in.
 You can hire a us to handle your social media and provide you easy to read reports on how a social media campaign is performing.

-We provide our clients with quarterly social media reports on how well their chosen social media platforms are performing, plus statistics from Google Analytics (website) and Google My Business (Google Local).
+We provide our clients with quarterly social media reports on how well their chosen social media platforms are performing, plus statistics from Google Analytics (website) and Google Business.

 These reports are useful to both our clients and us as social media managers as we can see how successful campaigns are.
 You can often see where budget has been increased or decreased as the number of followers or page views/profile visits will increase/decrease accordingly.

 We’ve recently invested some time into improving our reports so that clients can also see the top performing posts, further insights into website and social media user behaviour and information on competitors.
 Our talented VA Emma has put these reports together in an easy-to-read format, and after analysing the data, we are able to adjust our social media campaign for each client accordingly.

 We like to see where our successes are, and a good start is to look at your top performing posts.